RobertSandiford/graphql-entities/README.md

 # graphql-entities

-A package providing an alternative way to defined GraphQL schemas, and creating helper functions to speed up use messages using that scheme
+A package providing an alternative way to define GraphQL schemas, and creating helper functions to speed up messages using that scheme